CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 ![png](output_72_0.png)

-We notice the decline we have spotted one more time.
+You notice the decline we have spotted one more time.
 What's interesting is to see the `Sci-Fi` & `Adventure` moving to the top.
 - Indeed, the `Sci-Fi` & `Adventure` was a real **hype** and you might play your card into them, especially if your business is somewhat related to the global filming industry trends.
 It has the sharpest slope for the increase in getting ratings.
-This can signal for the increasing demand.
+This can signal for the increasing demand and it can be a valuable insight for your business.

 #### Top Rated Sci-Fi Movies by Decades

 What are the movies from each decade which you could suggest to the users by default? _( let's say for your imaginary streaming service )_

-- decade: by production year
+- Build a `scifi` base table having only the columns you need
-- metric: average rating
+- Filter for the records before 2020
-- movies having more than 10 ratings
+- Create a new column called `decade`

-As a first step you are going to generate a science fiction base table
+- Check it out

 ```python
 cols = ["movie_title", "rating", "production_year", "Sci-Fi", "movie_id"]